 Social media services may occasionally be unavailable and DFAT accepts no responsibility for lack of service due to downtime.

-The Commonwealth, DFAT, its staff, agents and contractors, accept no liability in any way for the currency, accuracy or completeness of any material posted on social media sites and disclaims all responsibility for any loss or damage which may arise from the use of information provided via this vehicle.
-Users should check the accuracy and currency of information before taking any action.
-Any reliance you place on such information is strictly at your own risk.
-We may include links to other web pages, but these links are not an endorsement of those pages.
-DFAT is not responsible for the content of any web site not operated by DFAT.
+The Commonwealth of Australia, DFAT, its staff, agents and contractors, accept no liability whatsoever arising from or connected to the currency, accuracy or completeness of any material posted on social media sites and disclaims all responsibility for any loss or damage which may arise from the use of information provided via this vehicle.

 DFAT will not reply individually to comments and messages received via social media services.
 However, we will read all comments and make sure any emerging themes or helpful suggestions are passed on to the right people.

-The Australian Government and Facebook have strict guidelines on discrimination and intimidation.
-Therefore, we take a strong stance on deleting content which is discriminatory, hateful or threatening and actions which may offend, insult, humiliate or intimidate.
+The Australian Government and social media services have strict guidelines on discrimination and intimidation.
+Therefore, DFAT takes a strong stance on deleting content which is discriminatory, hateful or threatening and actions which may offend, insult, humiliate or intimidate.

 When contributing your views to DFAT social media services, please ensure that you: